 Health & Care Standards

 This report is presented under the following headings which are set under NHS Wales Health and Care Standards published 2015.

 Staying Healthy

 Supporting People to manage their own Health and Wellbeing

 Page 19

 Safe Care

 Protecting People from harm and supporting people to protect themselves from harm

 Page 29

 Effective Care

 Providing the right care and support for people, as locally as possible, and empowering each person to contribute to their own care

 Page 37

-"All health services in Wales need to demonstrate that they are doing the right thing, in the right way, in the right place, at the right time and with the right staff."
+"All health services in Wales need to demonstrate that they are doing the right thing, in the right way, in the right place, at the right time and with the right staff".

 Health and Care Standards April 2015

+Dignified Care

-GIG Lynochemit Lynox Weth Government write god walks.
-Health and Care Standards April 2015 Dignified Care Ensuring people are treated with dignity and respect and treat others the same Page 49 Timely Care Giving people timely access to services based on clinical need.
+Ensuring people are treated with dignity and respect and treat others the same

+Page 49

+Timely Care

+Giving people timely access to services based on clinical need.

 Page 55

 Individual Care

 Treating everyone as an individual, ensuring that their care meets their own needs and responsibilities

 Page 63

 Our Staff and Resources

 Providing information about how we manage our own resources and make careful use of them

 Page 69

-An Introduction to Your Health Board
+An Introduction to Your Health Board Please note!

-Please note!